Sign up for the latest news & insights

 Best practice

-There are some basic best practices that employers must ensure during the redundancy consultation process.
 Firstly, in order for the process to be fair, the employer must still be capable of being influenced.
 The consultation will only be meaningful if it happens at a formative stage rather than when there is a fait accompli.
-This means that consultation must be commenced before plans have crystalised.
+Put simply, consultation must be commenced before plans have crystalised.

 Finally, you should not just pay lip service to any responses during consultation.
 Consider what has been said, and if it doesn’t work, explain why before moving to the next stage.

-Collective consultation
+Collective consultion

 Where an employer is proposing to dismiss 20 or more employees within a period of 90 days or less, there will be a requirement to collectively consult.
-The process must be conducted with either a recognised trade union or, in its absence, elected employee representatives.
+The process must be conducted with either a recognised Trade Union or, in its absence, elected employee representatives.

 If you are proposing between 20 and 99 redundancies, the consultation must start at least 30 days before the first dismissal.
 If the number is more than 100, that period is 45 days.